-We give you in the following lines more information about some events for you to have a clear idea of the cultural richness alive in Chiapas.
+We give you more information about some events for a clearer idea of the cultural richness in Chiapas.
 But we also give you dates as well as distances to plan your next trip and not only do tourism in Chiapas but also enjoy as a local.

 “FIESTA GRANDE DE CHIAPA DE CORZO” & THE “DANZA DE LOS PARACHICOS”.